SemaglutideDosing CalculatorReconstitutionPeptides

 What is the starting dose of compounded semaglutide in syringe units?

-For a 5 mg vial reconstituted with 2 mL BAC water (2,500 mcg/mL): 0.25 mg = 0.1 mL = 10 units on a U-100 insulin syringe.
-The titration then doubles each cycle: 0.5 mg = 20 units, 1.0 mg = 40 units.
+For a 5 mg vial reco'd with 2 mL BAC water (2,500 mcg/mL): 0.25 mg = 0.1 mL = 10 units on a U-100 slin pin.
+The titration then doubles each step: 0.5 mg = 20 units, 1.0 mg = 40 units.
+Easy to remember, easy to draw.

 How long does reconstituted semaglutide last?